 Residents point to Eden’s lack of experience as a primary indicator that he was selected to be a trusted insider who would remain loyal to the city’s leadership and status quo.
-More than 20 years ago, Eden spent eight years as a US marshal for New Mexico.
-More recently he worked for Governor Susana Martinez, heading the state Department of Public Safety.
-Throughout this time he has forged ties to the APD, including former Police Chief Schultz.
-He has also openly campaigned for Gov. Martinez.
+More than 20 years ago, Eden spent eight years as a U.S. marshal for New Mexico.
+More recently, he worked for Gov. Susana Martinez, heading the state Department of Public Safety.
+Throughout this time he forged ties to the APD, including former Police Chief Schultz.
+He has also openly campaigned for Governor Martinez.

 Berry appointed Eden over two other high-profile deputy chiefs from Texas who worked their way up the ranks at larger metropolitan police departments.
 But Eden has spent most of his recent career as an administrator in state and federal government, not on a metropolitan police force.
 In fact, Eden’s police officer certification lapsed and hadn’t been valid for more than a decade at the time he was hired.

 “You need someone who is a police officer, not was one 20 years ago.
 You need someone who qualifies to be certified as a police officer not someone whose certification lapsed 20 years ago,” Grover said.

 Others who will be negotiating with the DOJ are not coming to the table with a clean slate.
 After the DOJ released its report, Mayor Berry announced the hiring of former ACLU lawyer Scott Greenwood and former Cincinnati Police Chief Tom Streicher as consultants who would lead a team negotiating the implementation of the consent decree with the federal officials.